benwzj/benwzj.github.io/_posts/2024-06-15-all-about-auth.md

 OIDC has many architectural similarities to OpenID 2.0, and in fact the protocols solve a very similar set of problems.
 However, OpenID 2.0 used **XML** and a custom message signature scheme that in practice sometimes proved difficult for developers to get right, with the effect that OpenID 2.0 implementations would sometimes mysteriously refuse to interoperate.
 OAuth 2.0, the substrate for OpenID Connect, outsources the necessary encryption to the Web’s built-in TLS (also called HTTPS or SSL) infrastructure, which is universally implemented on both client and server platforms.
 OpenID Connect uses standard **JWT** data structures when signatures are required.
 This makes OpenID Connect dramatically easier for developers to implement, and in practice has resulted in much better interoperability.

 ### More concrete way to understand the concepts
-Authentication = Identifying user
+- Authentication = Identifying user
-Authorization = Accessing APIs
+- Authorization = Accessing APIs

-## JWT
+## JWT Overview

 JSON Web Token (JWT) defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally **signed**.